 What furlough means – everything you need to know about the furlough rules and regulations

-When a company doesn't have enough work or money coming in to keep the workforce as it is, they can put staff members on a temporary leave, called furlough.
+When a company doesn't have enough work or money coming in to keep the workforce as it is, they can put staff members on temporary leave.
 This is usually done as a short-term solution to cut costs during a temporary change of circumstance.

-The government introduced a plan to financially support businesses during the coronavirus pandemic that will help them keep as many employees as possible on payroll during this difficult time, and later confirmed the scheme would be extended as a second lockdown was announced on 31 October 2020 and 4 January 2021 respectively.
-As of the March 2021 Budget, the Chancellor has continued the Coronavirus Job Retention Scheme (CJRS) until September 2021.
-Businesses can still apply for a grant from the government to cover the wages of those employees they put on furlough for an agreed amount of time.
-Under this scheme companies can offer to furlough their staff for a minimum of three weeks.
+The government introduced a plan to financially support businesses during the coronavirus pandemic, helping them keep as many employees as possible on their payrolls during this difficult time.
+It was later confirmed the scheme would be extended as a second lockdown was announced on 31 October 2020, and 4 January 2021 respectively.
+The Chancellor had continued the Coronavirus Job Retention Scheme (CJRS) from March 2021 until the end of September 2021.

-Under the Coronavirus Job Retention Scheme, all employers across the UK have the option to furlough their staff instead of making them redundant or being laid off.
-This scheme allows the individual to still be employed by the company whilst receiving up to 80% of their pre-tax salary up to a maximum of £2,500 per month, for an agreed amount of time.
-If your employer plans to use the job retention scheme, you’ll keep your job – and all the rights that come with being employed - but you won’t be doing any work whilst you’re furloughed.
+Under the Coronavirus Job Retention Scheme (CJRS), all employers across the UK had the option to furlough their staff instead of making them redundant or being laid off.
+This scheme allowed the individual to still be employed by the company while receiving up to 80% of their pre-tax salary up to a maximum of £2,500 per month, for an agreed amount of time.
+If your employer planned to use the job retention scheme, you’d keep your job – and all the rights that come with being employed - but you wouldn’t be doing any work while on furlough.

 On a zero-hour contract

 An agency worker or on a flexible contract

 An apprentice (you can still continue your training whilst on furlough